panda-re/panda/docs/syscalls2.md

 Given a file which contains a list of system calls along with numbers and prototypes, a Python script digests that to generate code that is compiled to perform all the necessary instrumentation.

-If you look in the `syscalls2` plugin directory, you will see three files used to drive autogeneration of code:
+If you look in the `syscalls2` plugin directory, you will see a number of files used to drive autogeneration of code:

     linux_arm_prototypes.txt
     linux_x86_prototypes.txt
     windows7_x86_prototypes.txt
+    ...

 Each line in each of these files is the prototype for a system call, with named paramters.
 The number at the beginning of each line is the system call number.
 On x86, for instance, you load that number into the EAX register, push arguments to the stack, and then execute the `systenter` instruction to invoke a system call.

+For Windows prototypes, whose signatures do not change between OS releases (though functions may be added or removed, changing the numbering), there is an additional layer of autogeneration -- a master `all_windows_prototypes.txt` which contains the prototypes themselves, and is used by the `createWindowsPrototypes.py` script to renumber the calls for each OS.
+Volatility's system call tables are used to perform the renumbering.

 Caveats
 ----

-Only Linux and Windows 7 are currently supported.
-Only 32-bit x86.
-Yes, that means 64-bit Win7 won't work.
-So don't try.
-Or, better yet, fix it for us!
+Linux x86 and ARM, as well as several versions of Windows x86 are currently supported.
+64-bit versions of Windows are not currently supported, because we have not yet implemented the 64-bit Windows system call ABI.
+Patches for 64-bit support would be greatly appreciated!

 Use